 - Sara Haveron - RCPCH Quality Improvement Team

-The information leaflet is intended for UK use as is or for adaption locally to all involved in the regulation or practice of the care of children and young people who have had a first seizure.
+The information leaflets are intended for UK use or for adaption locally to all involved in the regulation or practice of the care of children and young people who have had a first seizure.

-Designed with emergency departments, general practice and initial paediatric services in mind, this leaflet is for parents and carers of children and young people after they have been initially assessed after a first afebrile seizure.
-In some circumstances it may be suitable for older child over 6 years with a seizure and fever.
+Designed with emergency departments, general practice and initial paediatric services in mind, these leaflets are for parents and carers of children and young people after they have been initially assessed after a first afebrile seizure, as well as children and young people themselves.

 As well as describing the first aid steps for helping a child who has had/is having a convulsive seizure, the leaflet covers key questions a parent or carer may have, such as: ‘Do I need to do anything differently after this first seizure?’, ‘What will happen next?’, ‘What can I do in the meantime?’ and ‘Where can I find other information?’.